spacechase0/StardewValleyMods/SpaceCore/docs/README.md

             * `string GetName()` - returns the localized name of your profession.
             * `string GetDescription()` - returns the localized description of your profession.
             * `void DoImmediateProfessionPerk()` - optional, apply an effect immediately upon being chosen.
+            * `void UndoImmediateProfessionPerk()` - optional, undo an effect from above for when the player uses the sewer statue to change professions.
     * `int[] ExperienceCurve` - The experience curve for levels 1 through 10.
         * You can put more or less, but it might look funny on the skills page.
     * `IList<ProfessionPair> ProfessionsForLevels` - Put profession choices here.